Walter Hughes (pastoralist): Late life

 Hughes and his wife subsequently returned to England, and bought the Fancourt estate in Chertsey, Surrey.

 Hughes was knighted in 1880.
 Around this time he formed a partnership with P. B. Burgoyne, who was building up a market for fine Australian wines (notably Tintara) in London, and was in dire need of capital.

 He died at his home on 1 January 1887 after a long illness.

 Legacy

-He has been frequently referred to as the "father" of the University of Adelaide.
-The report of the council of the university for the year 1887, in recording their regret at his death, called him "the Founder of the Chair of Classics and of the Chair of English Language and Literature, and Mental and Moral Philosophy--whose munificence led to the establishment of the University".

 The coastal town of Port Hughes was named in his honour.

 Family

 On 22 September 1841 Hughes married Sophia Richman, eldest daughter of John Henry Richman, who arrived in South Australia with his family aboard Thomas Harrison in February 1839.
 They had no children together.
 He began a relationship with an Aboriginal woman (Mary Jane Narungga/Moor/Wanganeen) who gave birth to Walter Hughes's son John Sansbury in 1854.

 Hughes was an uncle of Sir John James Duncan, and an ancestor of Adam Goodes.